vtdinh/koi_trade_management_tool/invest_tool_spec.md

   - Position: quantity display format for “Buy Qty”, “Sell Qty”, and “Available Qty” now syncs with the `Order_History!Qty` column format.
 - v2.6.1:
   - Default Category sheet renamed to "Catagory" (intentional spelling); code accepts both "Catagory" and "Category".
-  - Dashboard: added charts Cash vs NAV and Portfolio_Catagory (replaces legacy Portfolio_Group).
+  - Dashboard: added charts Cash vs NAV and Portfolio_Category (replaces legacy Portfolio_Group).
-  - Portfolio_Catagory prefers computing from Holdings + Catagory mapping; falls back to snapshot columns.
+  - Portfolio_Category prefers computing from Holdings + Catagory mapping; falls back to snapshot columns.
   - Alt.* charts: tolerant group name comparison; avoid a lone "Other" by keeping all coins when all slices are tiny.
   - GetOrCreateChart finds and renames legacy/typo chart names to the canonical ones.
   - Kept drawdown annotation only on NAV; PnL drawdown removed.